-On Sept 15th, 2011, I began the lifestyle that will define me for the next few months; that of a backpacker.
-My goal is to explore the world, learn about other cultures and meet new people all through the aid of digital tools and social media.
-Armed with an unlocked iPhone and 7 days worth of clothes I am making my way based on recommendations of friends and followers.
+On Sept 15th, 2011, I began the lifestyle that would define me for the following months; that of a backpacker.
+My goal was to explore the world, learn about other cultures, and meet new people solely through mobile applications and social networks.
+Armed with an unlocked iPhone and 7 days worth of clothes, I made my way around based on the recommendations of friends and followers.

 Traveling from Brighton to London seemed like it would be easy enough.
 However, when I arrived at the train station, I found that service to London had been canceled due to some sort of security issue.
 All was not lost however, as one of the friendly train attendants were able to help me figure out a route into the city using a variety of transfers.

 I eventually arrived in East London and specifically to Cheshire Street, where my friend Blair and her husband Patrick live.
 Although she’s originally from South Carolina, I know Blair from Chicago, where she lived briefly to attend the School of the Art Institute’s graduate program in painting.
 At some point, Blair left to study abroad for a semester where she met Patrick.
 Fast forward a few years, and they are now married and living together in London.

 My visit to London just happened to coincide with the Bermondsey Street Festival, where Blair was showing some of her artwork.
 Unfortunately, it also coincided with Patrick being out of town for a friend’s bachelor weekend.

 After resting a bit at Blair’s flat, we made our way over to the gallery for an opening cocktail reception.
 There I met several of her friends and other artists who were participating in the show.
 I had a thrilling discussion with one gentleman, Alex, on the artistic merits of digital tools for artwork and the case for, and against, and the brilliant Japanese animation film Akira.